dunamismax/python/AI/CodeBin-FULL-Prompt.md

 # Now please review my project info and take it all into context:

+## 1. Project: "CodeBin" - A Modern, HTMX-Powered Pastebin

+* **Core Concept:** A minimalist and secure web service for sharing code snippets, built with a FastAPI backend and a hyper-dynamic HTMX frontend.
+It will prioritize simplicity, performance, and security.

+* **Key Learning Opportunities:**
+  * **FastAPI:** Building a robust, asynchronous API with path parameters (for paste retrieval) and Pydantic-based request bodies (for paste submission).
+  * **HTMX:** Mastering zero-javascript frontend development.
+The form submission, "copy to clipboard" functionality, and display of new pastes will all be handled via HTMX attributes.
+  * **Raw SQL & Repository Pattern:** Implementing a repository to handle the `CREATE` and `READ` operations for pastes using `aiosqlite` (for simplicity) or `asyncpg` (for production-grade performance).
+You will handle generating unique, short URLs for each paste and manage automatic expiration.
+  * **Security:** Using Pydantic for strict input validation on the paste content and settings.
+Implementing server-side syntax highlighting to avoid XSS vulnerabilities common in client-side highlighters.
+  * **Testing:** Writing `pytest` unit tests for the API endpoints and repository logic, ensuring paste creation and retrieval work as expected.

+* **Architectural Blueprint:**
+  * **Backend:** FastAPI application.
+  * **Schemas:** Pydantic models for `PasteCreate` (content, language, expiration) and `PasteRead` (content, language, creation\_date).
+  * **Repository:** An `AsyncPasteRepository` class with methods like `create_paste` and `get_paste_by_slug`, using parameterized, raw SQL queries.
+  * **Frontend:** A single HTML file with templates for the main page and the "paste view" fragment, dynamically updated by HTMX.

+---

 <div align="center">
 <pre>
 ______          __     ____  _